Illinois’s Disappearing Soil

 The distance between Eden and the desert

-This the first part of the six-article series that appeared in Illinois Issues magazine between September 1981 and February 1982 and was later published as 48-page booklet titled Breadbasket or Dustbowl.
-(See Publications above.)
+This is the first part of the six-article series that appeared in Illinois Issues magazine between September 1981 and February 1982 and was later published as 48-page booklet titled Breadbasket or Dustbowl.
+(See Publications.)
 The topic this month was soil erosion.